Loading resources as clips#

 In the case of video and image files, if these are not already black and white they will be converted automatically.

-Also, when you load an image with an alpha layer, like a PNG, MoviePy will use this layer as a mask, except if you pass transparent=False
+Also, when you load an image with an alpha layer, like a PNG, MoviePy will use this layer as a mask unless you pass transparent=False

 .